developmentseed/expresslane/README.md

 # Express Lane

-Express based framework for building web applications.
-Adds a couple of assumptions on top of [Express](http://expressjs.com/) that make building websites faster.
+Get started building with [Express](http://expressjs.com/) fast.

+Express lane builds around a couple of assumptions:

 - View engine is handlebars.
-- Database backend is CouchDB interfaced by cradle.
+- Database backend is CouchDB interfaced by [Cradle](https://github.com/cloudhead/cradle).
 - Settings are managed centrally and loaded on server object.
 - Session handling is used.